Caroline Haslett School’s Governing Board

 Co-opted Governor; Vice Chair; Chair of the Teaching and Learning, Pupils and Parents Committee; Specialist governor for Maths

 I joined as an associate governor in September 2015.
-I have a daughter who has recently moved on from Caroline Haslett after attending for seven years and a son in year five.
+I have two children who have attended the school.
 I am interested in understanding the new curriculum and how this is to be implemented and wish to support the school in this process as well as helping to ensure its continued good reputation.
 I enjoy taking a voluntary role either where my skills and experience can help or simply where I can help with offering my time.
 I am a qualified accountant and have previously been the treasurer for 3 years at Shenley Lodge Pre-School.
 I have enjoyed taking an active role in the Friends of Caroline Haslett since 2008, some of that time as vice-chair.

-Co-opted Governor; Specialist governor for Computing & E-Safety
+Co-opted Governor; Specialist governor for English, and for Computing and GDPR.